List of Days of Our Lives characters introduced in the 2000s: Sydney DiMera

 Sydney DiMera is the daughter of EJ DiMera and Sami Brady.
-Sydney is born in secret on January 28, 2009, while her mother is in witness protection, and she is switched shortly after birth with Grace Brady, the daughter of a teenage mother, Mia, who has agreed to give her baby up for adoption to Nicole Walker, who has miscarried her fiancé E.J.'s daughter.
+Sydney was introduced on January 28, 2009, while her mother is in witness protection, and she is switched shortly after birth with Grace Brady, the daughter of a teenage mother, Mia, who has agreed to give her baby up for adoption to Nicole Walker, who has miscarried her fiancé E.J.'s daughter.
 Nicole has arranged in secret to adopt Mia's baby and pass the child off as E.J.'s, fearful that she would lose EJ without a baby.

 When Nicole learns that Sami had just recently given birth to her and E.J.'s daughter the same day Mia gave birth to hers, Nicole switches the babies, preferring to have E.J.'s biological daughter over an unrelated child.
 Nicole instantly bonds with Sydney, and vows to always protect her no matter what happens.
 Sami and E.J. are none the wiser to Nicole's treachery, and Sami and Rafe bond with "Sami's" daughter, Grace, while EJ and Nicole bond with "their" daughter.

 Shortly after Grace dies of meningitis, E.J. learns that Nicole had a miscarriage with their daughter and he kicks Nicole and Sydney out of the mansion, not knowing the truth about Sydney.
 Eventually, Sami also learns that Sydney is her biological daughter.
 Soon after, E.J. learns that Sydney is his biological child with Sami.
 However, the family reunion turns into a nightmare when Brady Black bails Nicole out of jail and she kidnaps Sydney.
 Nicole has a change of heart and decides to tell E.J. and Sami where Sydney is, but she is knocked out by Anna DiMera, who takes Sydney.
 It is later revealed that Anna was hired by E.J. to kidnap Sydney.

 Sydney becomes the subject of many custody battles between E.J. and Sami over the next few years, with Nicole involved, as well, during the time she is married to E.J.
 They later come to an agreement, though, and Sydney is able to stay with her entire family, including her siblings, Johnny, Allie Horton, and Will Horton.
 Sydney became an aunt when Gabi Hernandez gave birth to Will's daughter, Arianna Horton.
-Sydney became an aunt the second time, when her sister Allie gave birth to her son, Henry Horton.
+Sydney became an aunt for the second time, when her sister Allie gave birth to her son, Henry Horton.
+Then Sydney later became an aunt for the third and fourth time, when her brother Johnny adopted his son, Trey DiMera and welcomed his daughter, Olivia DiMera.
+In 2026, it was revealed that Sydney had earned her law degree and her MBA.